![]() |

 Isaiah 53:6 NASB; Mt 9:34; 35; 36; All of mankind are like lost sheep that are wandering in the wilderness of sin.
 The lawless injustice of all of mankind has fallen upon Messiah Yeshua.

-Isaiah 53:7; 8; Messiah Yeshua is the Lamb of Yehawah, that removes sin.
+Isaiah 53:7; 8; Messiah Yeshua is the Lamb of Yehwah, that removes sin.
 His Spiritual Holiness, is portrayed in the Pure Sinless Atonement sacrificial offering that cleanses and purges sin.
 Messiah Yeshua suffered cruel rejection and crucifixion at the hands of lawless and unjust mankind.

 see also: How To Study Tools 1 2 3